girijesh97/LU_RM_Project/README.md

 This notebook is based on python 3.0+.
 Most of the library comes pre-installed with Google Colab.
 Rest required libraries can be installed by running the first block of the code.

 ## Dataset
-The dataset which has been used for this project can be found at (https://data.mendeley.com/datasets/jf4pzyvnpj/1).
+The dataset which has been used for this project can be found at this <a href="https://data.mendeley.com/datasets/jf4pzyvnpj/1">websit</a>.
 The size of the zipped dataset is `64 mb` which contains 8 different CSV in it.
 There are 5 columns out of which we will be using `Text` and `oh_label` for our analysis and modelling purpose.

 ## Data Pre-processing